-This post will give you an overview of RBP and how it can effectively be used to combat the dramatically escalating cost of healthcare services.
+The following information will give you an overview of reference based pricing and how it can effectively be used to combat the dramatically escalating cost of healthcare services.
 Navinsure is an employee benefits consultancy focused on RBP.
-We’ve watched employers lose cost-control with traditional full-insured health insurance models, and have taken a stand to shepherd forward-thinking employers to RBP.
+We’ve watched employers lose cost-control with traditional full-insured health insurance models, so we have taken a stand to shepherd forward-thinking employers to RBP.

 Why is RBP so Powerful and Why doesn’t your Insurance Carrier or Insurance Advisor implement it?